Generalized thermalization for integrable system under quantum quench: INTRODUCTION

-Since the {\it thermalization}, if it occurs, must be completely described by the first two moments of the distribution in phase space, we focus at structure of the covariance matrix to identify a necessary (not sufficient though) condition for the thermalized system.
-By this means, we can classify the set of initial states which will (or will not) evolve to a thermal configuration.
-Our analysis also provides a possible link of thermalization with delocalization in the Hilbert space similar in the spirit to the classical equivalent; delocalization in the phase space for classical thermalization.
-We demonstrate that the condition for thermalization in the sense of GGE gets increasingly satisfied in the thermodynamic limit.
+If system truly thermalizes, then the system must be completely described by the first two moments of the distribution in phase space~\cite{deut, sred}.
+Hence, in this work, we focus on the structure of the covariance matrix to identify a necessary (not sufficient) condition for the system to be thermalized.
+Using this, we classify the set of initial states which will (or will not) evolve to a thermal configuration.
+Our analysis also provides a possible link of thermalization with delocalization in the Hilbert space similar in spirit to the classical equivalent --- delocalization in the phase space for classical thermalization.
+Using these schemes we verify that for Bosonic systems, GGE description remains {\it largely} valid for states for which delocalization is large (studied through inverse participation ratio).
+However, this scheme also allows us to find states which are delocalized yet the GGE description fails, prominently because of divergence of the conserved charge.
+Thus our study delinks the localization in a Bosonic system from the divergence of the charges.